 The zoning, size, and features of an equestrian property can impact available mortgage options, making it essential to consider various lending choices specifically for equestrian properties before applying for a mortgage.

-Here are our residential and agricultural loan options available for equine properties:
+Here are our residential and agricultural mortgages loan options available for equine properties:

-Conventional loans follow the underwriting standards set by Fannie Mae or Freddie Mac.
-These government-sponsored entities allow mortgage lenders to finance properties with agricultural zoning, provided that such zoning is typical for the area, the property is primarily used for residential purposes, and the zoning/use does not adversely affect the property’s value or marketability.
+Conventional loans follow underwriting standards set by Fannie Mae or Freddie Mac.
+These government-sponsored entities do allow mortgage lenders to finance properties with agricultural zoning, provided that such zoning is typical for the area, the property is primarily used for residential purposes, and the zoning and agricultural use does not adversely affect the property’s value or marketability.

-Government-backed loans, which are insured or guaranteed by the Federal Housing Administration (FHA), the U.S. Department of Veterans Affairs (VA), and the U.S. Department of Agriculture (USDA), also permit residential properties with agricultural zoning.
+Government-backed loans are insured or guaranteed by the Federal Housing Administration (FHA), the U.S. Department of Veterans Affairs (VA), and the U.S. Department of Agriculture (USDA).
+These loans also allow residential properties with agricultural zoning provided they are primarily residential in nature, and the majority of the value and use is residential not agricultural.

-Hobby farm loans are designed for properties with significant land, equestrian features, and potential income sources, such as hay leases or horse boarding.
-These farm loans are ideal for individuals who do not depend on farming as their primary source of income and intend to use the property mainly for personal or recreational purposes.
-If the equestrian property has more extensive agricultural features than a typical hobby farm, an agricultural loan may be more suitable.
+Hobby farm loans are mortgages for residential properties with agricultural zoning and improvements.
+These loans allow for equestrian features such as barns, riding arenas, and outbuildings, as well as passive income from hay leases and horse boarding.
+Hobby farm loans are ideal for individuals who do not depend on farming as their primary source of income and who intend to use the property for personal or recreational purposes.
+Hobby farm loans work well for equestrian, vineyard, and orchard estates, as well as farm and ranch properties.
+If an equestrian property has more extensive agricultural value or commercial use, an agricultural loan may be a better option.